geomagas/2048cc/README.md

 The game is open-source, free software with only 3 limitations:

 1. Keep it free and open-source.
-2. Do not try to make any kind of profit from it or from any derivatives of it, unless you have contacted me for special arrangements ( mig_f1@hotmail.com ).
+2. Do not attempt to make any kind of profit from it or from any derivatives of it.
-3. Always re-distribute the original package, along with any software you distribute that is based on this game.
+3. Always re-distribute the original package, along with any software you distribute based on this game.

 Disclaimer
 ----------